joshua-el-samalouti/JF/README.md

-# BrainfuckInterpreter
+# JF

-A brainfuck interpreter written in the Julia programming language
+An interpreter for the BF programming language written in the Julia programming language